Dr Saul Golden

 Lecturer in Architecture and Spatial Design

-Dr Saul Golden is a Lecturer in Architecture and Spatial Design, a practicing architect and academic with over twenty-years of international practice expertise, including as an RIBA Chartered Architect with expertise across architecture, interior and urban design.
+Dr Saul Golden, SFHEA, is a Lecturer in Architecture and Spatial Design, a Chartered UK architect and academic with over twenty-years of international practice/research/teaching expertise across architecture, interior and urban design.

 Saul's research and teaching are underpinned by peer-reviewed publications and field-based projects through his UK trademarked, Urban Research Lab, which promotes trans-disciplinary, inter-sector collaboration across architecture, interior, and urban design related to mapping and influencing policy on more sustainable shared and diverse urban spaces, critical spatial practice, and innovative performative public engagement methods.
 His 2016 doctoral thesis, Beyond Architecture: Other Influences on Approaches to Practice and Urban Space, combined architectural and social sciences approaches to uniquely examine the changing nature of architecture practice, and changing roles architects undertake as critical spatial practitioners.
 Saul currently has four PhD supervision roles across architecture, engineering, art-practice, and social sciences topics.